 Spread out through during the day, we each take 1000 mg of Vitamin C and an extra dose of Vitamin D3, both of which may improve the immune system’s ability to fight off colds and flu (so they say).

-With all the news lately, many of us have heard that India produces a huge portion of the drugs used in the US and other countries.
+Many of us have heard that India produces a huge portion of the drugs used in the US and other countries with all the news lately.
 Thus, I wasn’t concerned about purchasing any medication while here from any popular pharmacy.

 |In the first 10 hours on safari, we saw the Big 5.
 The black rhino is one of the Big 5.|

-Before lockdown, while on a tour, we stopped at a pharmacy and explained exactly what I needed, the above described Lisinopril which included 12.5 mg of HCTZ (hydrochlorothiazide) and 10 mg of Zestril in a combination pill.
+Before lockdown, while on tour, we stopped at a pharmacy and explained exactly what I needed.
+The above described Lisinopril, which included 12.5 mg of HCTZ (hydrochlorothiazide) and 10 mg of Zestril in a combination pill.